-Figure 11: white in Old LSF, LSF, and LIS
+Figure 11: white in Old LSF, LSF and LIS

 Another example is curious.
 In Old LSF curieux (Delaporte 2007: 173), the C-handshape moves in a circle in front of the forehead.
 In LSF and LSM, that movement is in front of the nose and mouth.
 It appears Lowering has applied in LSF and LSM.